Cloweling/test-angularjs/README.md

  * Browser Google Chrome or Safari
  * Use ECMAScript 5 or lower (does not allow arrow function)

-**When cloning the project please enter open the index.html with a browser**
+**When cloning the project please enter open the index.html with a browser or you can use vscode live server**

 # TEST 1
 In the test1Controller of index.js please add the following logic:

+Consume the endpoint https://jsonplaceholder.typicode.com/posts with $http or jQuery.get

 Clicking the "Load Endpoint" button should load the first 10 elements of the endpoint https://jsonplaceholder.typicode.com/posts.

-Please check test1.html to see the structure and variables used in angularjs The display should look like this
+Please check test1.html to see the structure and variables used in angularjs

+The display should look like this
 ![Test 1](/assets/test1.png)